can3p/sackmesser/README.md

 #  Sackmesser - your cli to modify json/yaml on the fly

-__Warning: sackmesser is under heavy development, the syntax is a subject to change__
+__Warning: sackmesser is a prototype at the moment, do not expect the api to be stable

 Remember all those times where you had to save json in order to find and update a single field?
 Or worse, where you had to count spaces in yaml?
 Fear no more, sackmesser will take care of that.